 The two storey, galleried chapel seats about 150.
 It originally reflected the interdenominational nature of the original colleges, and the ecumenical intention of Divinity Hall, now the Birks Building, home of the School of Religious Studies.
 Its more recent function reflects the pluralism of the campus, the variety of faiths within the School of Religious Studies and McGill itself.
-Services are held every Tuesday at 12 noon by and for staff and students of the faculty.
-Other occasions include memorial services for members of the academic community, special events to mark the opening and ending of term, etc. A major use is for service of marriage.
+Occasions include memorial services for members of the academic community, special events to mark the opening and ending of term, etc. A major use is for service of marriage.

 A carved wood tracery screen separates the narthex from the nave and supports the gallery which is entered from the third floor.
 The ceiling is grained wood vaulting, and the floors are stone slabs, with coloured marble and terrazzo in the chancel.
 The walls are of acoustic plaster, the woodwork straight-grained white oak and waxed.
 The clerestory windows depict the crests of British and Canadian universities: on the right side, facing the altar, Dublin, St. Andrews, Glasgow, Edinburgh, Manchester, London, Cambridge, Oxford; on the left, Dalhousie, British Columbia, Manitoba, Saskatchewan, Alberta, Queen's, Toronto, McGill.
 Above the altar rises a large and beautiful stained-glass window depicting the Ascension.
 The chapel windows were designed by C.W.
 Kelsey.